 Lillie Belle survived her husband by six years.
 She died in Moatsville on April 2, 1970.

 Son Laco Mayle lived in Canton, OH.
+He was deceased by 2017.

 Son Douglas Mayle married Janet (?).
 They made their home in Newton Falls, OH and later in Gray Court, SC.
+He was deceased by 2017.

 Daughter Maxine Mayle married Donald Mayle and lived in Waynesburg, Greene County, PA in 1964.